 Technical Indicators: Using technical and analytic indicators will allow traders and investors to find the best point to buy and sell their coins.
-These powerful tools will show you what is hidden underneath the simple charts and will give you the edge on people that have little to no experience with crypto trading in general.
+These powerful tools will show you what is hidden underneath the simple charts and give you the edge over people with little to no experience with crypto trading in general.

 Coinigy's Top Tools and Indicators:

-Support and Resistance Lines: While Support and Resistance lines are not necessarily a calculated indicator they provide some of the best technical insight on a number of charts.
+Support and Resistance Lines: While Support and Resistance lines are not necessarily calculated indicators they provide some of the best technical insight on several charts.
 Many people accuse the Crypto trading world of not having a rhyme or reason in terms of its pricing charts.
-More times then not it can be seen quite easily that a simple horizontal trend line predicts the market perfectly.
-Using the multi-month chart below a trader could have easily drawn a heavy resistance line that has shown resistance a number of times before and made a great profit off of the resistance level in the market.
+More times than not it can be seen quite easily that a simple horizontal trend line predicts the market perfectly.
+Using the multi-month chart below a trader could have easily drawn a heavy resistance line that has shown resistance several times before and made a great profit off the market's resistance level.

-The highlighted section on the right is the right is when the prediction was made and the line's level held strong and the price immediately bounced off of it and dipped back down.
-Traders may critique this level and say it was just a coincidence due to the fact that it was broken multiple times before but if you notice during the times it broke through there was a much larger volume and this "pump and dump" quickly dipped back below.
+The highlighted section on the right is when the prediction was made and the line's level held strong and the price immediately bounced off of it and dipped back down.
+Traders may critique this level and say it was just a coincidence because it was broken multiple times before, but if you notice during the times it broke through, there was a much larger volume and this "pump and dump" quickly dipped back below.

 Moving Trend Lines: Much like a moving average, angled, or moving, trend lines are a great way to see how predictable the market's movements can be.
-Simply by connecting 2 points a trader, more times than not, can accurately predict a charts movement.
-Below I have drawn a resistance trend line and a support trend line based off of the first two points on the trend line.
+Simply by connecting 2 points, a trader can accurately predict a chart's movement more times than not.
+Below I have drawn a resistance trend line and a support trend line based on the first two points on the trend line.
 The market reacted almost perfectly when it reached both of these lines and bounced up and dipped down respectively.